SafeNY

 Testability and falsifiability

-Every score (SNRS, SSR, P90, Tier) is computed by a documented formula.
+Every published figure is computed by a documented procedure.
 Any third party can apply the same procedures to the same FMCSA inputs and obtain identical results.
 The methodology is therefore empirically testable and falsifiable.

 Known error rate

-Methodology v6.5.g documents calibration parameters (Bayesian shrinkage prior_strength = 10, exposure floor = 0.005, EMA α = 0.40) and the false-positive rates these parameters produce on the May 2026 FMCSA snapshot.
-Confidence intervals (P10–P90) are computed alongside point estimates rather than substituted for them.
+Methodology v6.5.h documents calibration parameters (Bayesian shrinkage prior_strength = 10, exposure floor = 0.005, EMA α = 0.40) and the false-positive rates these parameters produce on the May 2026 FMCSA snapshot.
+Interval estimates are computed alongside point estimates rather than substituted for them.

 Peer-reviewable methodology